 If you have a clear career objective and sound confident and eager, it can benefit your chances of getting admitted.

-In this section, you should include any valuable experience that you are involved in.
+In this section, you should include any valuable experience you are involved in.
 This can include work, internships, volunteering, academic projects, extracurricular activities, or even hobbies.

 However, when it comes to experience, quality matters over quantity.
 Having a bunch of shallow experiences where you didn’t do anything noteworthy will only clutter your resume instead of helping you at all.